- What Is Jaundice In Babies?

 - Kernicterus: In this advanced stage of acute bilirubin encephalopathy, bilirubin causes permanent damage to the infant’s brain.
 It causes hearing loss, involuntary muscle contractions, and damage to eye muscles.

-The above dangers of jaundice occur only when the baby is left totally untreated, which is quite unlikely given the the glaring yellow skin and eyes.
-Parents can do a lot for the baby even when the treatment is going on.
+The above dangers of jaundice occur only when the baby is left totally untreated, which is quite unlikely given the glaring yellow skin and eyes.

 How To Manage Infantile Jaundice?

 A baby with jaundice can be made to feel comfortable and better by following the below steps.